Exrelativity/population-census-app/README.md

 ## Requirement

-Python 3.8 and basic knowledge of how to setup a react application
+Python 3.8 and basic knowledge of how to setup a django application

 ## Implementation